Protecting the guarantor

 A handy hint: Ask the borrower for 3 months statements for their main cheque account.
 This will allow you to assess if they are good at handling money and can deal with a large financial commitment.

-We recommend that the borrower consider taking out insurance to limit the risk of the guarantor, should unforeseen circumstances occur.
-We recommend one or more of the following types of insurance:
+We recommend that the borrower consider taking out one of the following types of insurance to limit the risk of the guarantor, should unforeseen circumstances occur:

 In addition, we recommend that the borrower aim to keep $10,000 in their loan account as available redraw.
 This can be drawn down in an emergency or in the event of an unexpected major expense.